Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Snnn** minimum target temperature, waits while heating
 * **Rnnn** accurate target temperature, waits while heating and cooling
-* **Pnnn** Chamber index.
+* **Pnnn** Chamber slot.
 This defaults to 0 and the maximum is dependent on the board type.
 (Supported in RepRapFirmware 1.20 and later)

 ### Examples
 <br>